aleph-im/aleph-docs/docs/tools/web3-hosting.md

 - Deploy your backend as a function, using our serverless solution.
 - Deploy your instance, setup your environment, and expose your APIs to the internet.

-NOTE: You should setup your backend in advance, in order to integrate the needed endpoint urls inside your website later.
+*Note: You should setup your backend in advance, in order to integrate the needed endpoint urls inside your website later.*

 ### Auto-Deployment on Push